nfuzk/soulminter-public/public/privacy.md

 - **IP Addresses:** Your IP address is used solely for immediate security purposes, such as real-time rate limiting to prevent abuse and denial-of-service attacks, and for general service stability.
 We do not store IP addresses in a way that links them to individual users, nor do we use them to identify you, track your browsing habits, or for marketing purposes.

-- **Blockchain Transaction Data:** All details of transactions you initiate on the Solana blockchain through our Platform (e.g., token creation transactions, fee payments, affiliate commission transfers) are publicly available and permanently recorded on the Solana blockchain.
+- **Blockchain Transaction Data:** All details of transactions you initiate on the Solana blockchain through our Platform (e.g., token creation, authority management, fee payments, affiliate commission transfers) are publicly available and permanently recorded on the Solana blockchain.
 SoulMinter does not control the Solana blockchain, and all data on the blockchain is public and immutable.

 - **Aggregated Usage Data:** We may gather anonymized and aggregated data about how the Platform is used (e.g., total number of tokens created, most frequently used features).
 This data cannot be linked back to any individual and is used purely for statistical analysis to improve our service.